kukkels/vrchat-extension/README.md

 npm run watch
 ```

-After this just add "dist" folder as a developer plugin in chrome
+After this just follow the instructions either from Chrome step 3. or If you are on Firefox zip the contents of the dist folder and follow from step 2 on firefox.

 ## Notice
 I am not in any way affiliated with vrchat or anything related to them and not responsible if anything breaks because of this extension.